-Does your dog understand your command to lie down?
-It’s probably one of the most difficult commands to teach your dog, however it’s very useful.
-The “down” or “lie down” command can be used in public locations like cafes, where your dog will be much more welcome if he is under control.
+Does your dog understand your cue to lie down?
+It’s probably one of the most difficult cues to teach your dog, although it’s very useful.
+The “down” or “lie down” cue can be used in public locations like cafes, where your dog will be much more welcome if he is under control.
 Being able to teach your dog to lay down can also be quite beneficial if you need to keep him in one place for a period of time.
-Likewise, it can be a valuable command if your dog is anxious in any busy situation.
 Similarly, it’s also one of the first requirements to other dog tricks, like roll over or playing dead.

 What is the “down” position?

 First of all, when your pooch is lying down his chest should be in contact with the floor.
 Equally, his hocks and elbows should also be touching the ground.
-Because your dog is responsive to your command, he should stay in this position until you direct him to move.
+Ideally, he should stay in this position until you direct him to move.
 Most canine trainers use the word “okay” to release the dog from this instruction.
 It only takes a short amount of practice for your dog to achieve this “down” cue.

 How to teach your dog to lie down

-Teaching your pet this command is going to take an amount of positive reinforcement.
+Teaching your pet this cue is going to take some positive reinforcement.
 Several, delicious doggy treats should also help the situation.
 Take your dog to a location with no other distractions.
 If you intend to use the clicker method of training, have this to hand.

 - Make sure you have your pet’s full attention.
 Now let him see the treat in your hand.

-- Grasp the treat and hold it up to your pup’s nose
+- Hold the treat up to your pup’s nose.

 - Now, slowly move your hand containing the treat down towards the floor